facebookresearch/seamless_communication/src/seamless_communication/cli/toxicity/mutox/README.md

 ## Dataset

-The dataset is available in this [file](https://dl.fbaipublicfiles.com/seamless/datasets/mutox.csv).
+The dataset is available in this [tsv file](https://dl.fbaipublicfiles.com/seamless/datasets/mutox.tsv).
 The dataset is licensed under the MIT license (see MIT_LICENSE file at the root of seamless_communication).

 ## Citation